Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 However, they can provide some additional nutrition beyond this carbohydrate content in the form of fiber and select vitamins and minerals.
 The key with starch ingredients is that the portion size is tightly controlled to ensure the overall proportion of carbohydrates is not excessive.

-Rice is found in one of Kabo’s recipes and acts as a source of carbohydrates.
+Rice is found in one of Kabo’s recipes and also acts as a source of carbohydrates.
 Rice is a grain ingredient, and for that reason, it can be a controversial addition to pet food recipes.

 It is not clear whether Kabo uses White or Brown Rice in this recipe.
 Brown Rice is preferred to White Rice by many thanks to the additional micronutrients and fiber it can provide.